1963 FA Cup final: Broadcasting

 The game was broadcast live on BBC Television as a cup final special edition of Grandstand, making it the 19th cup final to be broadcast live on television.
 The programme was presented by David Coleman from the pitch side, where he spent the build-up to the game interviewing the players and officials as they walked onto the field an hour before kick-off.
 He then handed over to commentator Kenneth Wolstenholme, who was acting as the television commentator for his 11th FA Cup final.

-The match was broadcast in black and white, so the BBC requested that one team change kit, as the red of Manchester United and blue of Leicester would be indistinguishable to the viewers; Leicester was the team to change, wearing their white away kit.
+The match was broadcast in black and white, so the BBC requested that one team change kit, as the blue of Leicester and red of Manchester United would be indistinguishable to the viewers; Leicester was the team to change, wearing their white away kit.
 BBC Radio coverage was provided by Raymond Glendenning and Alan Clarke, with a young Brian Moore acting as pitchside reporter.